-Criteria: Available to a student enrolled into an approved post-secondary school program pertaining to design and its relationship to the built environment.
+Criteria: Available to a student enrolled into an approved full time post-secondary school program pertaining to design and its relationship to the built environment.
 The applicant must submit a short essay (maximum 400 words) outlining the importance of good communication in facilitating collaboration between the client, designer, suppliers and contractor in the creation of extraordinary outdoor spaces.
 Students should seek to touch on the importance of collaborative communication throughout the project development process, from inception to completion, and ideally use examples from their own experience.
 Must also include two letters of reference and resume.

 Other Scholarships Available:Ottawa Chapter Scholarship, $500

 Available to a graduate of any horticultural program in Ontario who is currently working for a member of Landscape Ontario’s Ottawa Chapter.
 The award is based on excellence, dedication to the profession and submitted transcripts.

 Upper Canada Chapter Scholarships, $500

 The “Dan Clost Scholarship”; “Lisa Purves-Smith Scholarship”; and “Esmonde-White Scholarship” for continuing education in horticulture, are available for $500 each for those who have furthered the development of horticulture education and awareness in the Upper Canada Chapter.